-Systemic changes / Trends affecting CLF - Shelby / Melissa / Adithi
+Systemic changes / Trends affecting CLF

-- ❖ As of September 2023, there are 13 referrals awaiting assignment.
-On average, these individuals have been waiting for 119 days.
-One hundred percent of these clients are waiting for intensive case management; unlike most periods, there is no waitlist for purchases of service only (and have separate community case management).
-This waitlist is slightly longer than the waitlist in the prior period, but lower than historic waitlist trends. - ❖ During this review period, I LHH participant was transferred to a Scattered Site Housing unit managed by Brilliant Corners (BC).
+- ❖ As of September 2023, there are 24 referrals awaiting assignment.
+On average, these individuals have been waiting for 125 days.
+Approximately 92% are waiting for intensive case management; the others have been referred for a purchase of service (and have separate community case management).
+This waitlist is slightly longer than the waitlist in the prior period, but lower than historic waitlist trends.
+Consistent with the prior period, in a reversal of historic trends, individuals waiting for purchases of service have spent less time waiting on average than those waiting for intensive case management services (an average of 75 days waiting compared to 129 days waiting). - ❖ During this review period, I LHH participant was transferred to a Scattered Site Housing unit managed by Brilliant Corners (BC).
 CLF also supported 5 other participants who were transitioned from other skilled nursing facilities back to the community.
 Currently there are 2 participants who have been assigned housing through Brilliant Corners and are pending for discharge.
 The Community Options and Resource Engagement (CORE) multi-disciplinary team meeting is held bimonthly and includes the CLF provider (Institute on Aging), BC, DAS, and LHH to discuss referrals of participants and their transition needs.
 A robust pipeline is essential for effective and efficient transitioning of individuals from LHH and other SNFs to the community.
 CLF-eligible individuals who have no appropriate housing alternatives and meet Scattered Site Housing criteria are considered for these units. - The CLF program continues to seek opportunities to promote equitable access to its services by a diverse group of participants in SF.
 In the past months, IOA has established communication with the OpenHouse programs to collaborate on mutual referrals.
 This collaboration has also allowed both agencies to better understand the services that both can offer to participants at risk of institutionalization.
 OpenHouse is now a member of the CLF Advisory Committee in an effort to expand reach to LGBTQ+ community.
-The CLF program has also participated in outreach through partnerships with the Asian and Pacific Islander (API) Community Partnership and the Aging and Disability Resource Centers. - ❖ On May 11, 2023 COVID-19 Public Health Emergency ended, since then the CLF program has continued the utilization of PPE for IOA employees as recommended by CDC and the Department of Public Health.
+The CLF program has also participated in outreach through partnerships with the Asian and Pacific Islander (API) Community Partnership and the Aging and Disability Resource Centers. - On May 11, 2023 COVID-19 Public Health Emergency ended, since then the CLF program has continued the utilization of PPE for IOA employees as recommended by CDC and the Department of Public Health.
 The program has also offered masks and other equipment to participants who are medically compromised and continue to have concerns about risks of transmission.